 She learned that she had the power to choose who she shared herself with.
 She remembered that the definition of sharing doesn’t mean giving over a possession for good.
-She was still in possession of herself, but she found empowerment to share herself with anyone she chose.
+She was still in possession of herself, but she found empowerment to share herself with whomever proved they deserved it.

 And so she chose him, not for keeps, because humans aren’t meant to be owned for keeps.

 But she chose him to be the person she stayed honest with, no matter what.
 Because he didn’t hold her humanity against her.

 Blinking cursor.
 Bright screen.